Amid war crisis, Putin turns 70 with a prayer for his health | Politics

 - Russian Federation

-Supporters say Putin saved Russia from destruction by an arrogant and aggressive West.
-They say he has clawed back clout after the humiliations suffered by the Russian elite as the Cold War ended.
-But Putin's invasion of Ukraine has so far floundered.
+"Today, our national leader, one of the most influential and outstanding personalities of our time, the number one patriot in the world, President of the Russian Federation Vladimir Vladimirovich Putin, turns 70 years old!"
+Chechen leader Ramzan Kadyrov said.
+"Putin has changed the global position of Russia and forced the world to reckon with the position of our great state."

+WAR FAILINGS But the war in Ukraine has forced Putin to burn through vast amounts of political, diplomatic and military capital.

-After more than seven months of war, Russia has suffered huge losses in men and equipment and been beaten back on several fronts within the past month as Putin's army has lurched from one humiliation to the next.
+More than seven months into the invasion, Russia has suffered huge losses in men and equipment and been beaten back on several fronts within the past month as Putin's army has lurched from one humiliation to the next.
 Putin has resorted to proclaiming the annexation of territories only partly under Russian control - and whose borders the Kremlin has said are yet to be defined - and threatening to defend them with nuclear weapons.

 A partial mobilisation declared by the president on Sept.
 21 has unfolded so chaotically that even Putin has been forced to admit mistakes and order changes.
 Hundreds of thousands of men have fled abroad to avoid being called up.
 Even normally loyal Kremlin allies have denounced the failings of the military - though they have stopped short, so far, of criticising the president himself.